MY MORNING JACKET

 Ryan Pickett, FOH and live performance archive recording engineer for the band My Morning Jacket since 2003, uses VR1 and VR2 ribbons on guitars and drums, as well as guitaRF Reflexion Filters on guitar, bass, and keyboard amps.

-“I initially chose the Voodoo ribbon mics for their size and price point,” reports Pickett.
-“I love the added air at the top end of the Voodoos; they deliver more high-end than traditional ribbons.
+“I initially chose the VR ribbon mics for their size and price point,” reports Pickett.
+“I love the added air at the top end of the VRs; they deliver more high-end than traditional ribbons.
 The drum sounds have become very open and natural, and cymbals no longer hurt.
 I also find myself using less EQ on the overhead channel strip,” he says.
-“And the Voodoos are also low profile enough to allow me to get the right proximity without blocking the audience or drummer’s sight lines.”
+“And the VRs are also low profile enough to allow me to get the right proximity without blocking the audience or drummer’s sight lines.”

 Pickett was previously using several sE IRF2 Instrument Reflexion Filters on tour in order to control bleed between instruments on-stage, customizing the hardware on the filter screens so that they can be used with z-bars on the backline cabinets.